abdolence/rust-struct-builder/README.md

         .with_opt_field1("hey".into())
         .with_opt_field2(10);

-// Mutable example (in case you're really need it) let mut s1 : SimpleStrValueStruct =
+// Mutable example (in case you really need it) let mut s1 : SimpleStrValueStruct =
     SimpleStrValueStruct::from(
         SimpleStrValueStructInit {